dosarf/aweson/README.rst

 Utility ``with_values()``
 -------------------------

-You can produce a copy of Your hierarchical data with some values overwritten (or even added):
+You can produce a copy of Your hierarchical with some changes in data:

 >>> content = [{"msg": "hallo"}, {"msg": "hello"}, {"msg": "bye"}]
 >>> with_values(content, JP[1].msg, "moi")